murchandamus/bips/bip-update-process.md

 __Title__: A short descriptive title.
 Strongly preferred to be less than 50 characters long.

 __Author__: The author header lists the names (or pseudonyms) and email addresses of the current proponents of the BIP.
 This may or may not be the original authors of the BIP.
-The format of each authors header value must be
+The format of each author header value must be

     Random J. User <address@dom.ain>